Allie Millington

 Paola is an award-winning artist with a delicate touch and a sense of light and color.
 She can usually be found painting in her studio in Los Angeles, CA, but has been painting since childhood.
 She became a professional artist in fine arts by attending several years of intense ateliers training in the Washington DC area and Los Angeles.
 Paola participated in multiple workshops with talented artists around the world and her work has been featured in solo and group shows, as well as galleries on the East Coast.
 She has produced colorful plein-air pieces and commissioned many paintings and portraits.

 Her original works can be found in private collections across the United States and Europe.
-Her nonfiction book with Nancy & Wyatt Jackson called ALL DOGS GET LOLLIPOPS IN HEAVEN goes out on submission soon.
+Her nonfiction book with Nancy & Wyatt Jackson called ALL DOGS GET LOLLIPOPS IN HEAVEN is on submission.
+You can find out more about Paola here: https://paolaluther.com/

 Sandy Feit